Skip to content

 Apply UK FRC Provision 29 board declaration on internal control effectiveness Is the board able to declare effectiveness of internal control framework under UK FRC Corporate Governance Code 2024 Provision 29 effective fiscal years from 1 January 2026?
 Human Auditor

-Provision 29 board declaration under UK FRC Corporate Governance Code 2024 (effective fiscal years from 1 January 2026) requires board judgement on internal control framework effectiveness covering financial + operational + compliance + reporting controls.
-Provision 28 risk management framework plus Provision 25-26 audit and risk committee oversight feed into Provision 29 declaration.
-Board + Audit and Risk Committee apply effectiveness assessment with documented rationale plus comply-or-explain reporting in annual report; FRC enforcement on disclosure quality plus AQR team annual reports
+The Provision 29 board declaration under the UK FRC Corporate Governance Code 2024 (effective for fiscal years from 1 January 2026) requires board judgement on internal control framework effectiveness across financial, operational, compliance and reporting controls.
+The Provision 28 risk management framework and the Provision 25-26 audit and risk committee oversight feed into it.
+The board and Audit and Risk Committee make the effectiveness assessment with a documented rationale and comply-or-explain reporting in the annual report, subject to FRC enforcement on disclosure quality and AQR team annual reports.

 Decision Record